Manage User Sync Rules

 - All product Web App pages

-- If applicable, the application that you download and/or install to host sessions
+- If applicable, the application that you download and/or install to host meetings

-- Next, select a user group that you have created, or leave as-is to select No Group (learn more about how to create a user group).
+- Next, select a user group that you have created, or leave as-is to select No Group (or learn how to create a user group.

-- If your directory group is enabled to use RescueAssist and you want to assign device group(s), click None Selected to open a list, then check the box(es) of device group(s) that you want to apply to this directory group of users (learn more about how to create a device group).
+- If your directory group is enabled to use GoToAssist Remote Support v4 and/or GoToAssist Remote Support v5 and you want to assign device group(s), click None Selected to open a list, then check the box(es) of device group(s) that you want to apply to this directory group of users (learn more about how to create a device group).